Azure/node-label-operator/docs/aadpodidentity.md

     Selector: "node-label-operator"
 ```

+Then run `kubectl apply -f <aadpodidentitybinding-config-file>.yaml`.

-If you edited `config/manager/manager.yaml`, make sure that pods still have the label 'aadpodidentity=node-label-operator'.
+If you edited `config/manager/manager.yaml`, make sure that pods still have the label 'aadpodidbinding=node-label-operator'.